George W. Kenyon Photograph Album, 1903-1905: Finding Aid

 Description of Contents

-The George W. Kenyon Photograph Album and its associated enclosures, comprising 3.5 linear inches of documentation, span from 1903 until 1905.
+The George W. Kenyon Photograph Album and its associated enclosures, comprising 1.42 linear feet of documentation, span from 1903 until 1905.
 The album primarily depicts scenes of life at the Naval Academy during Kenyon's plebe year, as well as the 1904 summer practice cruise.

 In addition to the photograph album, the collection also includes loose photographic prints and an event program.